awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 ## Properties<a name="aws-resource-eks-nodegroup-properties"></a>

 `AmiType`  <a name="cfn-eks-nodegroup-amitype"></a>
 The AMI type for your node group\.
 GPU instance types should use the `AL2_x86_64_GPU` AMI type\.
 Non\-GPU instances should use the `AL2_x86_64` AMI type\.
 Arm instances should use the `AL2_ARM_64` AMI type\.
-All types use the Amazon EKS\-optimized Amazon Linux 2 AMI\.
+All types use the Amazon EKS optimized Amazon Linux 2 AMI\.
 If you specify `launchTemplate`, and your launch template uses a custom AMI, then don't specify `amiType`, or the node group deployment will fail\.
 For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the Amazon EKS User Guide\.
 *Required*: No
 *Type*: String
 *Allowed values*: `AL2_ARM_64 | AL2_x86_64 | AL2_x86_64_GPU`